 Certified hemp seed can be purchased from outside the U.S. through the Organization for Economic Cooperation and Development (OECD) or from a specific state within the U.S where in-house certification programs evaluate seed varieties.
 The NDA Seed Certification program has the authority to recertify seed that has been grown from certified seed.
-There is an Association of Official Seed Certifying Agencies (AOSCA) sponsored National Variety Review Board (VRB) for hemp, which reviews and accepts new industrial hemp varieties into the seed certification track.
-The certified seed supply in the U.S. is currently limited, but is available.
+Currently, there is no Association of Official Seed Certifying Agencies (AOSCA) sponsored National Variety Review Board (VRB) for hemp, which would review and accept new industrial hemp varieties into the seed certification track.
+This means the certified seed supply in the U.S. is currently limited.
+A VRB is anticipated to be available during the 2020 season.